 The Associate Degree Nursing (ADN) program at Mid-State prepares each graduate to work successfully as a registered nurse (RN).
 Students acquire a balance of knowledge and technical skills in physical and biological sciences, social sciences, and nursing.
 They also contribute to classroom discussion, independent learning projects, simulation labs, and hands-on clinical experiences at area healthcare agencies.
-After completing the first year (32 credits), you can opt to take the national licensing test for Licensed Practical Nurse.
-After 65 credits you will be eligible to take the national licensing exam for Registered Nurse.
+After completing the first year (33 credits), you can opt to take the national licensing test for Licensed Practical Nurse.
+After 65 credits you will be eligible to take the National Council Licensure Examination (NCLEX-RN exam).